mothership-ec/cog-mothership-commerce/src/Message/Mothership/Commerce/Product/Stock/readme.md

 **Doesn't exist yet, sorry!**

 ## Movement\Iterator
 The iterator is a class which iterates over stock movements for a set of given units.
-It is accessible through the service 'stock.movement.iterator'.
+It is accessible through the service `stock.movement.iterator`.
 This allows us to go through the stock history for these units and get stock levels before and after every movement.
 To set the units, there are two methods: